PEH 125. SKILLS AND ACTIVITIES FOR TEACHING LIFETIME 2 sh

 PEH 360.
 PHYSICAL EDUCATION PEDAGOGY, GRADES K-5 4 sh

 This class is designed to prepare students to teach physical education in grades K-5.
 This preparation includes knowledge of movement education, motor skills, skill analysis and pedagogy.
 Clinical hours in public schools are required.
 Prerequisite: PEH 211.
-Offered spring.
+Offered every other year.

 PEH 362.
 HEALTHFUL LIVING IN THE ELEMENTARY SCHOOL 2 sh

-This course provides a study of health, safety and physical education needs of elementary children (including content and methodology) and the integration of those needs with the curriculum.
-Observation hours in the public schools required.
-Prerequisite: EDU 211 or permission of instructor.
+This course is designed for the elementary classroom teacher to better understand the health, safety and physical education needs of the K-5th student.
+The focus of this course is content knowledge and methodology related to Physical Education, Safety and Health.
+Clinical hours in public schools are required.
+Prerequisite: EDU 211 or SOC 243 or permission of instructor.
 Offered fall and spring.

 PEH 411.
 MEASUREMENT AND EVALUATION 4 sh